bimgissql/SQL/README.md

 # SQL
-Set of SQL tips for geospatial analysis.
+Set of tips for geospatial analysis in relational databases.